intel/tinycrypt/README.md

 The purpose of this repository is to demonstrate the possible ways on integrating TrustInSoft Analyzer in Jenkins CI.
-The code used for this demo is the [Intel tinycrypt library](https://github.com/intel/tinycrypt) supplemented with a test driver of 10 tests used by the TrustInSoft analysis
+The code used for this demo is the [Intel tinycrypt library](https://github.com/intel/tinycrypt) supplemented with a test driver of 10 tests used for the TrustInSoft analysis

 ## Setup
 You must: